New Order (Nazism): Geopolitical strategy

-Hitler's ideas about eastward expansion (as promulgated in Mein Kampf) were greatly influenced during his 1924 imprisonment through contact with a mentor, Karl Haushofer.
-Haushofer perceived a dire necessity for Germany to attain the Eurasian heartland in order to permanently secure its role as a global power.
-Italy and Japan were viewed as being ideally situated to complement German control there, geopolitically shielding Germany's more insular position with their regional naval power.
+Hitler's ideas about eastward expansion, outlined in Mein Kampf, were heavily influenced by Karl Haushofer during Hitler's 1924 imprisonment.
+Haushofer argued that Germany had to control the Eurasian heartland to permanently secure its role as a global power.
+Italy and Japan were viewed as ideally situated to complement this German control, geopolitically shielding Germany's insular position with their regional naval power.

 Anticipated territorial extent of Nazi imperialism

-The emergent need for a dominant global power was well-established within Hitler's worldview.
-In a published 1930 Speech first delivered at Erlangen University, Hitler proclaimed that no people held a greater right to seise "control" of the globe (Weltherrschaft, i.e. "world leadership", "world rule") than the Germans.
-It built upon principles professed in a 1927 letter from Rudolf Hess, paraphrasing Hitler's vision: "World peace is certainly an ideal worth striving for; in Hitler's opinion it will be realizable only when one power, the racially best one has attained complete and uncontested supremacy.
-That [power] can then provide a sort of world police, seeing to it at the same time that the most valuable race is guaranteed the necessary living space. [...]
-The lower races will have to restrict themselves accordingly".
+The need for a dominant global power was central to Hitler's worldview.
+In a 1930 speech at Erlangen University, Hitler proclaimed that no people held a greater right to seize "control" of the globe (Weltherrschaft, i.e., "world leadership") than the Germans.
+This echoed a 1927 letter by Rudolf Hess paraphrasing Hitler's belief that world peace required the "racially best" power to attain uncontested supremacy.
+This power would act as a world police force, guaranteeing living space for the master race while restricting lower races.